solo-io/gloo/docs/content/installation/advanced_configuration/wasm.md

 description: Using WASM filters in Envoy with Gloo
 ---

-Experimental support for Envoy WASM filters has been added to Open Source Gloo as of version 1.2.6.
-This guide is specifically for Gloo 1.5.x, as there have been some changes to the configuration API since prior versions.
+Support for Envoy WASM filters has been added to Open Source Gloo as of version 1.6.0-beta3+.
+This guide is specifically for Gloo 1.6.0-beta3, as there have been some changes to the configuration API since prior versions.

 {{% notice note %}}
-This feature is considered incredibly experimental.
-It uses a fork of Envoy which does not have any official support.
-It is meant to show off the potential of WASM filters, and how they will integrate with Gloo going forward.
+This feature is considered to be in a tech preview state of stability.
+While wasm functionality has been merged to upstream envoy, wasm filters are not yet recommended for production use.
+This tech preview is meant to show off the potential of WASM filters, and how they will integrate with Gloo going forward.
 {{% /notice %}}